 This feature introduces a new SYSASM privilege that is specifically intended for performing Oracle ASM administration tasks.
 Using the SYSASM privilege instead of the SYSDBA privilege provides a clearer division of responsibility between Oracle ASM administration and database administration.

 OSASM is a new operating system group that is used exclusively for Oracle ASM.
 Members of the OSASM group can connect as SYSASM using operating system authentication and have full access to Oracle ASM.

-The Oracle RDBMS Pre-Install RPM can be installed on servers using Red Hat Enterprise Linux or Oracle Linux operating systems.
+The Oracle Preinstallation RPM can be installed on servers using Red Hat Enterprise Linux or Oracle Linux operating systems.
 It is available from the Unbreakable Linux Network (ULN).
 This RPM completes most preinstallation configuration tasks required for installing Oracle Clusterware, including setting kernel parameters and adding required kernel RPMs.
 It also prepares a server for installation of Oracle RAC.
 To register your server on the Unbreakable Linux Network, or to find out more information, refer to the following URL: